 When you call your dentist with an emergency, the clinic should be able to get you in right away.
 When you arrive at the office, be sure to give your lost tooth to the team that will handle your care.
 If you are in pain, they will provide medication.

 For the procedure itself, you may receive sedation if needed.
-Otherwise, the dentist will provide oral anesthetic to ensure your treatment is pain-free.
-At Lovett Dental, we provide sedation options and multidisciplinary dentistry, including:
+Otherwise, the dentist will provide an oral anesthetic to ensure your treatment is pain-free.
+At Lovett Dental Corpus Christi, we provide sedation options and multidisciplinary dentistry, including:

 - Tooth extractions